jedblack/puppet-diamond/README.md

       graphite_host  => 'graphite.example.com',
     }

-Using Hiera instead of Puppet manifests:
+Using Hiera and YAML instead of Puppet manifests:

 ```yaml
 ---